 - The physical state of FAME depends on its composition – rapeseed is liquid at 0C but palm oil is solid which can affect low temperature operation.

 Diesel low temperature operation

-As the temperature falls, paraffin waxes in diesel come out of solution and can rapidly block fuel system filters leading to fuel starvation and engine shut down.
-This is affected by fuel system design and the cold flow properties of the fuel i.e. some vehicles are more sensitive than others.
+As it gets colder, paraffin waxes in diesel come out of solution and can quickly block your fuel filter leading to fuel starvation and engine shut down.